hentzrafael/circuit-breaker/README.md

 2. Another service to return the values of loan with the corresponding interest values added to it.

 If you have any suggestion, feel free to add an issue to this project.

+I would like to thank Salitha Chathuranga for the awesome Medium article with explanation about this architecture.

 Thanks :)